It Is Your Education.

 Curriculum Domains Ensure Breadth and Depth

 We have been working with high school students – and developing innovative new practices based on the latest brain science – since 1926.
 We have leaned, and research confirms, teens learn best in a connected community of mentors.
 Our curriculum is interconnected.
 Students are tasked with not just asking hard questions, but employing critical thinking to solve real-world problems.

 Other elements of our program, including Impact Learning, Teams, Health & Wellness, and Clubs, allow students to broaden and deepen their educational experiences.

-Real-world learning means interdisciplinary and experiential, hands-on classes allow you to mature as a critical thinker.
+Real-world learning means interdisciplinary and experiential, hands-on classes allowing you to mature as a critical thinker.
 Impact learning opens the doors to more possibilities.
-Step-up, take advantage of the opportunities, and challenge yourself at a School that embraces your curiosity.
+Step up, take advantage of the opportunities and challenge yourself at a School that embraces your curiosity.